opensearch-project/documentation-website/_migrations/migration-phases/replayer-activation-and-validation.md

 - **Scenario**: Two connections exist—one sends a PUT request every minute, and the other sends a GET request every second.
 - **Behavior**: The Replayer will maintain the sequence within each connection, but the relative timing between the connections (PUTs and GETs) is not preserved.

-Assume a source cluster responds to requests (GETs and PUTs) within 100ms:
+Assume a source cluster responds to requests (GETs and PUTs) within 100 ms:

 - With a **speedup factor of 1**, the target will experience the same request rates and idle periods as the source.
-- With a **speedup factor of 2**, requests will be sent twice as fast, with GETs sent every 500ms and PUTs every 30 seconds.
+- With a **speedup factor of 2**, requests will be sent twice as fast, with GETs sent every 500 ms and PUTs every 30 seconds.
 - With a **speedup factor of 10**, requests will be sent 10x faster, and as long as the target responds quickly, the Replayer can maintain the pace.

 If the target cannot respond fast enough, the Replayer will wait for the previous request to complete before sending the next one.
 This may cause delays and affect global relative ordering.

 ## Transformations

 During migrations, some requests may need to be transformed between versions.
-For example, Elasticsearch previously supported multiple type mappings in indices, but this is no longer the case in OpenSearch.
-Clients may need to adjust accordingly by splitting documents into multiple indices or transforming request data.
+For example, Elasticsearch previously supported multiple type mappings in indexes, but this is no longer the case in OpenSearch.
+Clients may need to adjust accordingly by splitting documents into multiple indexes or transforming request data.

 The Replayer automatically rewrites host and authentication headers, but for more complex transformations, custom transformation rules can be specified using the `--transformer-config` option.
 For more information, see the [Traffic Replayer README](https://github.com/opensearch-project/opensearch-migrations/blob/c3d25958a44ec2e7505892b4ea30e5fbfad4c71b/TrafficCapture/trafficReplayer/README.md#transformations).